Welcome to the First Chapters Writing Contest!

 Submissions will remain open from December 6th to December 17th, and the winners will be announced on this page and via email on December 20th.
-The first place winner will receive free enrollment in either of my book coaching programs, while the second and third place winners will both get a full critique of their submission and a one hour follow-up call to discuss my feedback.
+The first place winner will receive free enrollment in my developmental editing service, while the second and third place winners will both get a full critique of their submission and a one hour follow-up call to discuss my feedback.

 Please note that by submitting an entry to this contest, you’re agreeing to all of the rules and requirements stated in the official rules document.
 You can download that document here.